Recent EPIC Publications

 Ryan Calo is an assistant professor at the University of Washington School of Law.

-David Chaum is the inventor of many cryptographic protocols, as well as ecash and DigiCash.
+David Chaum is the inventor of ecash and currently leads the Elixxir project.

 Advances in Cryptology: Proceedings of Crypto 83